devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - You can follow me on [facebook](https://www.facebook.com/sai.dev.92317) and [telegram](https://t.me/Pappusaidev) and Telegram support channel:[Support Group](https://t.me/infinix_inbook_discussion)

  Inform me, If there is any error / spelling mistake in the Installtion or any where...
-Thanks to the OpenCore Team,Olarila team, SAITEJA for testing, all the hackintosh guides,and also me ofcourse.
+Thanks to the OpenCore Team,Olarila team, SAITEJA for testing, all the hackintosh guides,and me ofcourse.